Giskard-AI/giskard/python-client/docs/guides/installation_app/install_hfs/index.md

 # Installation in Hugging Face Spaces

-Hugging Face Spaces could be a good start and the easiest approach to explore the functionnalities of Giskard.
+Hugging Face Spaces is a great start and the easiest approach to explore Giskard's functionalities.

 ## Demo Space

-We have a [demo Giskard Space](https://huggingface.co/spaces/giskardai/giskard) at Hugging Face Spaces.
+We have a [demo Giskard Space](https://huggingface.co/spaces/giskardai/giskard) on Hugging Face Spaces.
-You can discover the Giskard server through our demo projects in the demo Giskard Space.
+Use this demo Space to discover the Giskard server and navigate through our demo projects.

 :::{warning}
-**The demo Giskard Space is accessible by anyone.**

-**Please do not upload your private models, datasets and projects in the demo Giskard Space.**
+**The demo Giskard Space is read-only.
+To upload your own models, datasets and projects in the Giskard Space, we recommend that you duplicate the Space.**

-We will also clean the demo Space regularly.
-However, it is recommended to create your own Space for your private projects.
 :::

 ## Create your own Space

-If you want to upload and debug your private models, datasets and projects, you may need your own Giskard instance in Hugging Face Spaces.
+To upload and debug your own models, datasets and projects, you will need your own Giskard instance on Hugging Face Spaces.

-To do so, you can directly duplicate our demo Space:
+To do so, you can duplicate our demo Space:

 ![Duplicate demo Space from Giskard](../../../assets/integrations/hfs/duplicate_this_space.png)